 What “done” means in the test phase

-- Blocking conditions are explicit and enforced consistently
+- Blocking conditions are explicit and consistently enforced

-- Overrides are intentional and recorded
+- Overrides are intentional, justified, and recorded

 - Which changes require explicit approval